Viatar CTC Solutions Inc. is a medical technology company focused on the treatment of patients with metastatic cancer.

 Nowhere is the dilemma of cancer research more profound than in understanding and interrupting the metastatic process, which accounts for 90% of the millions of cancer deaths each year.
-While considerable progress has been made in the decades-long war on cancer, there is a striking lack of good news in slowing down — let alone stopping — the metastatic process in solid tumor cancers (and at an affordable cost).
+While considerable progress has been made in the decades-long war on cancer, there is very little good news in slowing down — let alone stopping — the metastatic process in solid tumor cancers (and at an affordable cost).

 On a parallel track, numerous clinical studies demonstrate that a reduction in the absolute number of CTCs in a patient’s blood correlates with favorable overall survival.
 This proposition holds true for all major types of cancer over a range of different drug regimens.
 In other words, if a patient’s CTC count drops from a “danger zone” of, say, 10 CTCs before a given cancer treatment begins, to a “safe zone” of less than 5 CTCs, they will live longer.

 It utilizes mechanical filtration of whole blood as the therapy to remove CTCs, and a dosage regimen that will seek to achieve and maintain an absolute number of CTCs for a given cancer type within the “safe zone” which delimits the probability of favorable survival.

 Much like dialysis removes toxins from the blood, the ViatarTM Therapeutic Oncopheresis System employs mechanical filtration to purify a cancer patient’s blood of CTCs, but without the side effects of other cancer therapies and at a much lower cost.
-In bench testing, it does so by removing over 95% of CTCs using a proprietary method that indiscriminately separates tumor cells based on size and deformability (rather than the selective targeting which characterizes the new immunotherapy drugs).
+In bench testing, it does so by removing ~75% of CTCs using a proprietary method that indiscriminately separates tumor cells based on size and deformability (rather than the selective targeting which characterizes the new immunotherapy drugs).

-Through upcoming pilot and pivotal clinical studies of breast, prostate and gastric cancer patients, we will determine whether a therapeutic regimen of three times per week, for up to 24 weeks, will suffice to drive and maintain a cancer patient’s CTC count in the “safe zone” that has been statistically shown to improve overall survival; or whether more or less frequent treatments would be advisable.
+Through upcoming pilot and pivotal clinical studies of lung, breast, prostate and gastric cancer patients, we will determine whether a therapeutic regimen of two, three or four times per week, for 12 weeks, will suffice to drive and maintain a cancer patient’s CTC count in the “safe zone” that has been statistically shown to improve overall survival; or whether more or less frequent treatments would be advisable.